smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M01_get_started_with_red_hat_enterprise_linux/3_summary_getting_started_with_red_hat_enterprise_linux.md

 - Use the **shell and basic commands**
 - Recognize key **Linux distributions** and their use cases
 - Understand why **Linux is essential in cybersecurity and server-side operations**

----

-### 🔗 Next Steps

-You’re now ready to dive into:

-> 🧭 **Lesson 02: Accessing the Command Line**
-> Learn to navigate Linux via Bash, use keyboard shortcuts, and start controlling your system like a pro.

----

-Would you like a visual cheat sheet or command map for Linux basics?
-Or shall we move directly to Lesson 02: *Accessing the Command Line*?

----

-Let me know if you want the improved version as a Markdown file or need it further customized!